Last fact-checked: 7 February 2020

 A crown would cost an additional $1,000 but only around $350 in Cancun.

-Traveling to Cancun for your root canal treatment could save you around $1,500 – which is more than enough to enjoy a fantastic vacation in this stunning resort.
+Traveling to Cancun for your root canal treatment could save you around $1,500–more than enough to enjoy a fantastic vacation in this stunning resort.

 Feeling tempted?
 Then take a look at these three top Cancun clinics listed with Dental Departures: